A payroll tax pulse check: Does the flow of money even matter anymore?

 Although payroll tax laws are not identical across the States and Territories, the legislation in most states is largely harmonised.
 Therefore, this decision and the rulings continue to emphasise the need to review current arrangements with doctors regardless of which state you are in.
 It is essential that all medical practices review their current arrangements with doctors, including practice owners who are doctors.
 It is important to ensure that your contracts accurately reflect the full extent of the arrangement with the doctor and should be comprehensive and up to date.

+However, we note that payroll tax may be payable even after this review.
+Whether it is payable will be a matter individual to each practice and state.
 Importantly, it is noted that the SRO, in an audit, would take into consideration the facts and circumstances of each individual arrangement.
-Therefore, we encourage owners of medical practices to contact their accountants and legal advisors if they have any concerns about the contractual arrangement that they have in place for the engagement of medical practitioners.
+Therefore, we encourage owners of medical practices to contact their accountants and legal advisors if they have any concerns about their payroll tax liability.

 Next Steps